baruisoham/EVM-using-Blockchain/README.md

 # Blockchain-Based E-Voting System with HMAC Authentication

-This project is an implementation of a blockchain-based electronic voting system using the Ethereum Virtual Machine (EVM) and Hash-based Message Authentication Code (HMAC) for secure authentication.
+This project is an implementation of a blockchain-based electronic voting system with Hash-based Message Authentication Code (HMAC) for secure authentication.

 ## Overview